 - a) Prospective members, who are not graduates of IRSJA, can apply to the chair of the Membership Committee.
 Upon completion of the application process, prospective members will be proposed by the Chair of the Membership Committee for acceptance by the Society.
-Election to Active membership is by a majority vote of those present at a regular business meeting of the Society. - b) Graduates of IRSJA shall submit their written requests for Active membership to the chair of Membership Committee immediately upon graduation.
+Election to Active membership is by a majority vote of those present at a regular business meeting of the Society. - b) Graduates of IRSJA shall submit their written requests for Active membership to the chair of the Training Committee, the Director of Training, immediately upon graduation.